Semantic Search: What Exactly Is It?

 If the organizational structure and product structure are stored in a knowledge model, these references are also taken into account in a query.
 If the respective countries are also stored, the results - such as patent applications - can be assigned to a map.
 For example, the active ingredient acetylsalicylic acid is automatically taken into account in a query for aspirin.
 The effect of this substance, such as analgesic or anticoagulant, can also be included.

 The correlations in the knowledge model provide support beyond the initial query.
 They are also used to navigate the content of the results.
 The respective area of interest is interactively refined through this navigation.
 The knowledge model is also suitable for grouping results in order to create coherent overviews.
-This makes you aware of connections that were not immediately apparent beforehand.
+In this way, correlations become apparent that were previously not directly visible.

 Why is this important?
 What is the point?